 There's a lot of science involved but the main thing is that it works very well on large chunks of beef like this top round.

-Then, because my rub has the right amount of salt to season but not enough to actually dry brine the beef perfectly, we add a little more coarse grained kosher salt all over.
+Then, because my Texas style rub recipe (purchase recipes here) has the right amount of salt to season but not enough to actually dry brine the beef perfectly, we add a little more coarse grained kosher salt all over.

 Place the top round into a large lidded container or a jumbo zip top bag and put it in the fridge during the brining process.

-When the brining process is complete, remove the meat from the fridge and it is ready for the smoker.
+Let the meat dry brine in the fridge for at least 4 hours but 7-8 hours is best.
+Remove the meat from the fridge and it is ready for the smoker.

 Because the meat is so big, the extra salt does not need to be rinsed off.